How Alcohol Affects Incontinence

 Scientists have also found that alcohol is a bladder irritant.
 When alcohol reaches the bladder it can negatively affect a key muscle in it.
 The muscle irritated is the detrusor muscle, a critical part of controlling the bladder, being part of the wall of the bladder that is in charge of letting you know when you need to urinate [3].
 When this muscle is irritated it can mean higher urges to go and at a higher frequency, leading to an increased difficulty in controlling the bladder and greater chance of incontinence.

 It is also important to note that many people will consume alcohol with supplementary beverages, particularly fizzy drinks that have caffeine and are carbonated.
-As well as suppressing our ADH production from the alcohol, the intake of caffeine is also irritating the detrusor muscle in the bladder, signaling to you that you need to pee even before your bladder is full [4].
+As well as suppressing our ADH production from the alcohol, the intake of caffeine is also irritating the detrusor muscle in the bladder, signalling to you that you need to pee even before your bladder is full [4].

 This process leads to a cycle of being able to hold less and less urine as the consumption continues.
 So not only is the body being told to produce more urine and the bladder is becoming irritated, but the amount able to be held reduces, leading to a high likelihood of incontinence.